sanketgandhi/sanketgandhi.com/content/posts/2019-01-20-Laravel-Queues-Demystified/index.md

 This was a brief overview of how queues work in Laravel.
 This concepts are same across other frameworks just you need to understand when to use it and when not to use it.

-Hopefully this article was helpful to you and you’ve gotten the grasp of what queues are and how they fit into the software development world.
+Hopefully this post was helpful to you and you’ve gotten the grasp of what queues are and how they fit into the software development world.

 Cheers!